 Jessica leads a multidisciplinary team in pursuit of the Council’s mission to achieve California’s coequal goals and provide the best possible unbiased scientific information to inform water and environmental decision-making in the Sacramento-San Joaquin Delta.
-Jessica was selected as the Council’s executive officer in 2014.
+Jessica was selected by the Board as the agency’s executive officer in 2014.
 Prior to that role, she served the Council as policy and legislative advisor, playing a key role in launching a brand-new state agency and shaping the initial legislatively mandated Delta Plan.
-Jessica’s career in public service began with her work as a capital fellow at the California Natural Resources Agency (CNRA); she later served the director of the Department of Water Resources as an advisor and returned to the CNRA Secretary as deputy secretary.
-She has a Bachelor of Arts in Communication from the University of California, San Diego and a Master of Science in Community and Regional Development from the University of California, Davis.
-She lives amid giant trees and behind levees in Sacramento with her husband, two children, and several chickens.
+Jessica’s career in public service began with her work as a Senate intern and later as a capital fellow; she later served the director of the California Department of Water Resources as an advisor and the California Natural Resources Agency secretary as deputy secretary.
+She has a degree in communication from the University of California, San Diego, and a Master of Science in community and regional development from the University of California, Davis.
+She lives behind levees in Sacramento with her spouse and two young children.

 Ryan Stanbra (He/Him/His)